OliverObst/decorating/README.md

 neural networks).
 The software has been implemented by the authors in Python and the scientific programming language Octave (see [octave.org](http://www.octave.org), version 5.2.0).
 It has been tested under Linux.
-The main routines can be found in "lrnn" implemented in Octave.
+The main routines can be found in "`lrnn`" implemented in Octave.
 For further details of LRNNs and their properties, the interested reader is referred to the following paper.